leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 Indeed, in most languages, the compiler is perfectly capable of determining type arguments on its own, and only occasionally needs help from users.
 This is also the case in Lean.
 Arguments can be declared _implicit_ by wrapping them in curly braces instead of parentheses when defining a function.
-For instance, a version of `replaceX` with an implicit type argument looks like this:
+For example, a version of `replaceX` with an implicit type argument looks like this:
 ```lean
 {{#example_decl Examples/Intro.lean replaceXImp}}
 ```